 “Now, come back in,” she said.

 Pierre smiled when he realized what she was trying to do.
-Even though he had been working on the large doors, it hadn’t sunk in how big they were.
+Even though he had been working on the massive doors, it hadn’t sunk in how big they were.
 As he walked through the door like a normal-sized person would, he felt it fitting that the home of this beautiful woman had doors that seemed to be custom-built just for him.
-Destiny, he thought.

 “Some coffee,” Esperanza offered.